AdriaPadilla/Twitter-API-V2-full-archive-Search-academics/README.md

 Openyxl # For xlsx datasets
 tqdm (for progress bar)

-Note: To install this packages use "pip install package_name" in your comand prompt
+Note: To install this packages use "pip install package_name" in your termninal.
 ```
 ## Setup
 You'll need: